Verano Rosa

-"Verano Rosa" is a song by Colombian singers Karol G and Feid from the former's fifth studio album Tropicoqueta (2025).
+"Verano Rosa" (Summer Rose) is a song by Colombian singers Karol G and Feid from the former's fifth studio album, Tropicoqueta (2025).
 It was produced by Sky Rompiendo and Taiko.

 Background

 Karol G first revealed the song's existence in an interview with Rolling Stone in August 2023, explaining "It's a song about heartbreak, which is the best part of it all."
 She originally planned for the song to be featured on her mixtape Mañana Será Bonito (Bichota Season), but it was not finished at the time because she was looking for an ideal collaborator.
 Feid asked to collaborate with her.
 Although they had not kept in touch for a long time, Karol G invited him to open her Bichota Tour in 2021 and collaborated with him on the song "Friki" later that year.
 The two confirmed their romantic relationship in 2023.

 When teasing the tracklist for Tropicoqueta, Karol G left out the title of "Verano Rosa" and only announced it as the album's 13th track.